PSORLab/EAGO.jl/README.md

 For a full list of EAGO release news, see click [**here**](https://github.com/PSORLab/EAGO.jl/releases)

 ## Installing EAGO

-**We recommend using v0.4.0 (the current master) as a it includes a number of bug fixes and performance updates.
-We're currently in the process of registering it (pending McCormick.jl merging into the meta-data).
-This is usable in the mean time by cloning and developing v0.6.1 of McCormick.jl and then cloning and developing EAGO via the package manager.**

 EAGO is registered Julia package.
 It can be installed using the Julia package manager.
 From the Julia REPL, type ] to enter the Pkg REPL mode and run the following command